 Go to the Early 1900s page.

 Doktor K. appeared in E.T.A.
-Hoffman’s short story “Das öde Haus,” a part of Nachtstücke.
-It was translated into English as “The Mystery of the Deserted House” for Hoffman’s Strange Stories (Boston: Burnham Brothers, 1855, pp. 428-44) and as “The Deserted House” for Library of the World’s Best Mystery and Detective Stories (New York: Review of Reviews, 1907, pp. 131-56).
+Hoffmann’s short story “Das öde Haus,” a part of Nachtstücke.
+It was translated into English as “The Mystery of the Deserted House” for Hoffmann’s Strange Stories (Boston: Burnham Brothers, 1855, pp. 428-44) and as “The Deserted House” for Library of the World’s Best Mystery and Detective Stories (New York: Review of Reviews, 1907, pp. 131-56).
 Doktor K. investigates a supernatural mystery as a founding doctor-detective, and he has clairvoyant abilities.
 Read more about why, despite reservations, this character ultimately qualifies for this bibliography in “Is E.T.A.
-Hoffman’s Dr. K. Too Early to Be an Occult Detective?”
+Hoffmann’s Dr. K. Too Early to Be an Occult Detective?”

 Dirk Ericson appeared in Henry William Herbert’s short story “The Haunted Homestead,” published in three parts in The Ladies’ Companion and Literary Expositor: “The Murder” (13.8 [Aug., 1840] pp. 185-87), “The Mystery” (13.9 [Sept., 1840] pp. 227-30), and “The Revelation” (13.10 [Oct., 1840] pp. 265-68).
 The story was reprinted in The Night Season: Lost Tales from the Golden Age of Macabre (Rockville, MD: Wildside, 2012), which was also released as an ebook titled The Macabre Megapack: 25 Lost Tales from the Golden Age by the same publisher.
 Assisted by Asa and Enoch Allen, Ericson investigates a crime with supernatural elements as a founding novice-detective.
 Read more about this story and its role in the founding of detective fiction in “Dirk Ericson: America’s First (Occult) Detective?”